 If you’ve been transferring money internationally for some time, it may have come across your mind to automate the process.
-Life can get busy and it is surprisingly easy to forget to send off that regular money transfer, especially if it gets stuck on the end of a long to-do list.
+Life can get busy and it is surprisingly easy to forget to send off that regular money transfer, especially if it gets lost on the end of a long to-do list.

 A recurring payment is a smart way to arrange a schedule of regular transfers.
 It can not only save you time but also help you become organised and remain headache free when keeping on top of your day-to-day obligations.